eserlxl/lightXDE/docs/polkit-support.md

 * Actions from unknown services

 This ensures your system remains secure even if `wheel` users run untrusted GUI apps.

+> **Note:** The correct polkit agent is installed automatically for your desktop environment:
+> - KDE Plasma: polkit-kde-agent
+> - LXQt: lxqt-policykit
+> - All others: polkit-gnome

 ---